Electrical Safety Tips Explained

 - You should check electrical appliances regularly for any damage needing repair.
 Look for flickering, smoke, fizzing, spluttering, popping, hot fuses or erratic stop-start running.

 - A tingle or a shock is a warning.
-Disconnect electrical appliances at the power source, label them to precent others from using them and report the incident to your electric utility or electrical contractor for repair.
+Disconnect electrical appliances at the power source, label them to prevent others from using them and report the incident to your electric utility or electrical contractor for repair.

 - You should never use broken switches and power cords.
 Have them replaced by a licensed electrical contractor.
-You should never wash or immerse electrical appliances in water, unless the manufacturers instructions permit it.
+You should never wash or immerse electrical appliances in water unless the manufacturer's instructions permit it.

 On-site training